kumikokashii/go-tetrisy/README.md

 ## Objective
 To solidify understanding of Object-Oriented Programming and some of the design patterns through an implementation of a GUI application.
 Key concepts to be explored are: Inheritance, MVC, Multithreading, Publish-subscribe pattern.

+## Features
+#### Color schemes
+User has an option to pick a color scheme from Default, Pastel, and Black & White on a menu during a pause or before starting a game.
+#### Custom size grid
+User has an option to change the grid size before starting a game.

 ## Need:
 * Java 8